 We'll look at what Christmas foods are off the pet's menu, as well as some top tips to keep your cats and dogs safe over the holidays.

-What shouldn't you give your dog for Christmas?
+What shouldn't you give your pet for Christmas?

-As a general rule, you shouldn't give your dog any festive food over the Christmas period or at any other time of the year.
-Mince pies, macadamia nuts, and dark or white chocolate are all poisonous to dogs.
+As a general rule, you shouldn't give your dog or cat any festive food over the Christmas period or at any other time of the year.
+Raisins, grapes, macadamia nuts, and dark or white chocolate are all poisonous to dogs.
 Just a small amount of these foods can cause vomiting and diarrhoea.
 Larger portions can lead to serious health problems, including kidney failure.
 And in many cases, chocolate toxicity can be life-threatening.

 Several other Christmas foods pose a danger to cats and dogs.
 Make sure you keep an eye on your animal and the food that is either on the table or in the kitchen.
 Here are some Christmas foods your dog or cat shouldn't get a taste of: